inindev/nanopi-r4s/README.md

 sudo sh -c 'xzcat bullseye.img.xz > /dev/sdX && sync'
 ```

-#### when the micro sd has finished imaging, use it to boot the nanopi r4s and finish setup
+#### when the micro sd has finished imaging, eject and use it to boot the nanopi r4s to finish setup

 <br/>